Nexmo/nexmo-developer/_documentation/messages-and-workflows-apis/messages/guides/whatsapp.md

 ---
 title: WhatsApp
-navigation_weight: 3
+navigation_weight: 4
 ---

 # WhatsApp

-You can use the Messages API to send and receive messages with WhatsApp users.
+You can use the Messages API to exchange messages with WhatsApp users.

 WhatsApp Business Solution can only be sent by businesses that have been approved by WhatsApp.
 This business profile will also have a green verfied label to indicate that it is a legitimate business.